hernantru943/NLP_PROJECT/Proposal.md

 ### MVP Goal:

-What would a minimum viable product (MVP) look like for this project?
+- What would a minimum viable product (MVP) look like for this project?

-a minimum MVP could be a base Logistic Regression Model  with an initial F1 score.
+A minimum MVP could be a base Logistic Regression Model with an initial F1 score.